xenial-io/Xenial.Blog/_posts/2018-03-12-xaf-best-practices-2017-04.md

 var criteria = BugModel.Field.Operand(m => m.Done).Not() & BugModel.Field.Operand(m => m.User).IsNotNull() & BugModel.Field.Operand(m => m.States[StateModel.Field.Operand(s => s.Active).Count() > 0];
 ```

 It's a little bit more verbose, but on the other hand it's easy to read, refactor and you get full intellisense!
+The other methods on the `ExpressionHelper<T>` class are for dealing with the `ObjectType` of an XPO class a lot.
+But most of the time you don't need them.

 Another thing I like to do very often is add a class that collects the CriteriaOperators used in an module in the `Contracts` or `Domain` assembly.
 So you can reuse the criterias: